What is CBD?

 Scientists still don’t fully understand how CBD works within the body.
 However, they have some general ideas.
 We know that CBD has an influence over our endocannabinoid system (ECS).
 This system is responsible for various aspects of our day-to-day life, including our appetite, mood, memory, sleep, immune functioning, and metabolism.

 Since phytocannabinoids found in the cannabis plant have a similar structure to our endocannabinoids, they have an effect on us when consumed.
-Researchers believe that CBD may help to balance out our ECS.
-While this isn’t entirely understood, it’s theorized that the numerous medicinal benefits people feel are through this balancing.

 What Are the Benefits?